naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 Before coding, verify:

-### 3.1 Dependency Alignment

-If `INDEX_PATH` exists:
-- The spec dependency list in tasks must match the dependency graph.
-- If mismatch:
-  - create a blocking note
-  - do not proceed to cross-SPEC API/model naming changes until resolved

-### 3.2 Namespace & Naming Alignment

-If registries exist:
-- APIs referenced in tasks must match `api-registry.json`.
-- Models must match `data-model-registry.json`.
-- Terms must match `glossary.json`.

-If conflicts exist:
-- In `--strict` mode: stop.
-- Otherwise: implement only local changes that do not widen the conflict and record recommendations.

-### 3.3 Pattern Reuse

-If `patterns-registry.json` exists:
-- Prefer shared patterns over new ad-hoc solutions.
+1) **Dependency alignment** between spec/tasks and index.
+2) **Namespace & naming alignment** with the merged registry view.
+3) **Pattern reuse** when a patterns registry exists.
+4) **Cross-repo owner boundaries** when dependencies resolve outside the current repo.

+In `--safety-mode=strict`:

+- Stop when a new shared-name creation would likely conflict with any loaded registry view.

 ---

 ## 4) Implementation Strategy

-Implement tasks in this order:
+Implement tasks in a dependency-safe order:

-1) **Shared Interfaces / Contracts**
-   - Only when explicitly required by tasks and aligned with registries.
+1) Shared interfaces/contracts (only when explicitly required and registry-aligned)

-2) **Domain Models**
+2) Domain models
-   - Use canonical names from registry.

-3) **Service / Use Case Layer**
-   - Keep business logic here (not in UI JSON).
+3) Service/use case layer

-4) **API / Controllers**
+4) API/controllers
-   - Ensure route names match registry.

-5) **Observability**
+5) Observability
-   - Logging, metrics, tracing per spec NFRs.

-6) **Security**
+6) Security
-   - Auth/authz hooks
-   - Rate limits
-   - Audit trails if required

-7) **UI Components** (if applicable)
+7) UI components (if applicable)

 ---

 ## 5) UI JSON Addendum (Conditional)

 Apply when any of these are true:

 - Spec category is `ui` in SPEC_INDEX.
 - `ui.json` exists in the spec folder.
 - The spec explicitly mentions Penpot/UI JSON flow.

 Rules:

-- `ui.json` is **design-owned**.
+- `ui.json` is design-owned.
-- Treat `ui.json` as read-only for developers unless there is a controlled additive update policy.
+- Treat `ui.json` as read-only unless tasks explicitly require an engineering-owned change.
-- UI JSON must remain:
-  - component structure
-  - layout
-  - props metadata
-  - design tokens references
-- **No business logic** embedded in UI JSON.
+- No business logic in UI JSON.

-Required implementation checks:
+Required checks:

-### 5.1 Component Mapping

-- Map UI nodes/frames to existing components.
-- If `ui-component-registry.json` exists:
-  - component names must match registry.
-  - if missing, record an additive recommendation.

-### 5.2 Logic Separation

-- Implement logic in appropriate layers (hooks/services/controllers).
-- The UI layer should only orchestrate calls and render state.

-### 5.3 Design Handoff Integrity

-- Do not “fix design” by coding a different UI than described.
-- If mismatch is found:
-  - create a task/note for UI team
-  - align before finalizing UI tasks

-If the project does not use UI JSON:
-- Skip these checks without failing.
+- Component mapping
+- Logic separation
+- Design handoff integrity

 ---